CUH NHS 75th birthday logo

 Fresenius Homecare: 0808 1001990

-A Jejunostomy tube is a soft tube placed through your skin into a part of your small bowel called the Jejunum.
-This allows feed and water to enter directly into your bowel, avoiding using your stomach.
+A nasojejunal (NJ) tube is a soft tube which goes down your nose, passes through your stomach and ends in a part of your small bowel called the jejunum.
+This allows food and water to enter your small bowel directly where it will be absorbed.
+This tube is usually placed in Endoscopy.

-How long do I need to have my Jejunostomy tube?
+How long do I need to have my NJ tube?

-This can vary depending on the reason why you have had this tube.
-You will be regularly reviewed by a dietitian who will advise how long you may require your tube.
+This varies depending on the reason why you have an NJ tube.
+You will be regularly reviewed by a dietitian who will advise you how long you may require the tube.

 How long does my tube last for?